 - Details for undergraduate courses

-- Level 2 complementary unit in the Data Science major sequence
+- Level 2 core unit in the Data Science major sequence

 - The area of knowledge for this unit is Mathematical and Physical Sciences